MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/verify-connectivity.md

 For more information on the Defender for Endpoint Client Analyzer, see [Troubleshoot sensor health using Microsoft Defender for Endpoint Client Analyzer](overview-client-analyzer.md).

 >[!NOTE]
-> You can run the Defender for Endpoint Client Analyzer on devices prior to onboarding and after onboarding.
+>You can run the Defender for Endpoint Client Analyzer on devices prior to onboarding and after onboarding.
 >- When testing on a device onboarded to Defender for Endpoint, the tool will use the onboarding parameters. <br>
 >-When testing on a device not yet onboarded to Defender for Endpoint, the tool will use the defaults of US, UK, and EU.

 >[!NOTE]
->(Applies to public preview)<br>
+>(APPLIES TO PUBLIC PREVIEW)<br>
 >For the simplified onboarding public preview, when testing connectivity on devices not yet onboarded to Defender for Endpoint, run mdeclientanalyzer.cmd with `-o <path to MDE onboarding package >`.
 The command will use parameters from onboarding script to test connectivity.
 Otherwise, the default pre-onboarding test will test against the standard URL set.
 See the following section for more details.